 Our expenditures are subject to additional uncertainties, including the preparation of regulatory filings for our drug candidates, and the expense of filing, prosecuting, defending and enforcing any patent claims or other intellectual property rights.
-We may obtain unexpected results from our clinical trials.
-We may elect to discontinue, delay or modify clinical trials of some drug candidates or focus on others.
+We may obtain unexpected results from our clinical trials or other development activities.
+We may elect to discontinue, delay or modify the development, including clinical trials, of some drug candidates or focus on others.
 A change in the outcome of any of these variables with respect to the development of a drug candidate could mean a significant change in the costs and timing associated with the development of that drug candidate.
 For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those that we currently anticipate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.